Why is there not more Japanese anime on British TV?

-It has been nearly three decades since Japanese animation first burst onto the big screen in the UK.
-The 1991 cinema release of Akira, an adaptation of Katsuhiro Otomo’s apocalyptic manga of the same name, was an explosive introduction to anime for British-speaking audiences.
+It has been nearly three decades since Japanese animation burst onto the big screen in the UK.
+The 1991 cinema release of Akira led the way.
+The release was an adaptation of the Katsuhiro Otomo movies of the same name.
+Apocalyptic manga at its best.
+It was an explosive introduction to anime for British-speaking audiences.

-Widely regarded as a landmark in Japanese animation, the film quickly became a cult classic and was re-released to an even wider audience in 2001.
+Akira is widely regarded as a landmark in Japanese animation.
+So it was no surprise the film quickly became a cult classic.
+It was re-released to an even wider audience in 2001.
 Many critics consider it to be one of the greatest animated movies of all time.

-The impact of anime on Western culture reached new heights in 2003, when Hayao Miyazaki’s fantasy masterpiece Spirited Away won an Oscar for best animated feature.
-The film became the most successful film in Japanese history, grossing $289 million worldwide and receiving widespread critical acclaim.
+The impact of anime on Western culture reached new heights in 2003.
+Hayao Miyazaki’s fantasy masterpiece Spirited Away became the firsts anime file to win an Oscar for best animated feature.
+The film became the most successful film in Japanese history.
+It grossed $289 million worldwide and receiving widespread critical acclaim.